MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/assign-entity-permissions.md

     ![Add entity permissions to a web role](../media/add-entity-permission-web-role.png "Add entity permissions to a web role")

 When creating a new Entity Permission record, the first step is to determine the entity that will be secured.
-The next step is to define scope, as discussed below, and&mdash;for any scope other than Global&mdash;the relationships that define that scope.
+The next step is to define scope, as discussed in the following section, and&mdash;for any scope other than Global&mdash;the relationships that define that scope.
 Finally, determine the rights that are being granted to the role via this permission.
 Rights are cumulative, so if a user is in a role that grants Read, and another that grants Read and Update, the user will have Read and Update rights for any records that overlap between the two roles.

 > [!Note]
 > Selecting entities like webpage, web files and other configuration entities is invalid and might have other unintended consequences.
 The portal will assert the security of configuration entities based on content access controls, not entity permissions.